Rendszerguru/ArmaPAK-TC/README.md

 ### 📄 **License**
 This plugin is **free software**, provided **"as is."** You are free to redistribute it as long as the package remains unmodified.

+### ⚖️ **Legal Disclaimer**
+- **Unofficial Tool:** This is an unofficial community-made plugin.
+It is not affiliated with, endorsed, or sponsored by Bohemia Interactive.
+- **Purpose:** This tool is designed for educational purposes and to streamline the modding workflow.
+It provides transparency similar to the official Workbench tools.
+- **No DRM Bypass:** This plugin does **not** bypass any digital rights management (DRM), encryption, or obfuscation provided by the game developers.
+- **User Responsibility:** Users are solely responsible for complying with the **Arma Reforger End User License Agreement (EULA)**.
+The developer does not condone or support the unauthorized distribution or "ripping" of copyrighted assets.
+Use this tool only with your own content or assets you have legal permission to access.

 ---

 ### 🧑‍💻 **Author**